HOW MUCH DO OWNER-OPERATORS PAY IN TAXES?

 The short answer is that most owner-operators pay between 20% and 35% of their net profit in combined federal taxes.
 But the real number depends on how much you earn, how well you track deductions, and whether you make quarterly payments on time.

 This guide breaks down the exact math — no vague estimates.
-We'll show you line-by-line what an owner-operator actually owes at $80K, $120K, and $180K in net profit, what self-employment tax really costs you, and the specific steps to keep your bill as low as legally possible.
+We'll show you line-by-line what an owner-operator actually owes at $80K, $120K, and $180K in net profit (and when you're ready to file, our tax filing guide walks you through every form), what self-employment tax really costs you, and the specific steps to keep your bill as low as legally possible.

 THE TWO TAXES EVERY OWNER-OPERATOR PAYS